ChristianVaughn/fileshare/README.md

  Extract the zip to the root of your Eldewrito folder(Aka the place where eldorado.exe is), and use EDFileshareLauncher.exe instead of eldorado.exe in order to get fileshare working.
 Once the game is loaded press F12 to open the Fileshare, press F10 to open the map selector, and press F9 to open the game type selector.(Map and gametype selectors only work in the lobbies)

 ## To-Do list and Bugs
-1. Try and bring back fileshare option in the maps menuwhat
-2. Rename maps with same name.
-3. Add new features as Finch upgrades the API.
+1. Add new features as Finch upgrades the API.
 One of which potentially being uploading maps(unlikely because game menus are not https)
-4. Fix foldername being incorrect on zip downloads that only contain a sandbox.map and on straight sandbox.map files.
-5. Replace placeholder image on Variant selection screen
+2. Replace placeholder image on Variant selection screen
+3. Fix issues with ported maps not downloading properly
+4. Rewrite the map selection screen to dynamically create headers based on maps user actually has(aka allow for ported maps to have tabs)
+5. Possibly try and add controler or keyboard support(Not super important)